colorful-nightlife-in-the-streets-of-tokyo

 All these concepts make Japanese a very subtle, nuanced language.
 There is a structure, but it’s light like rice wine vinegar—not heavy like blue cheese.

-You may have your own opinion still, but I hope that by viewing the language through a “big picture” lens, and seeing that it’s sometimes pretty easy, you can now approach it more confidently!
+You may have your own opinion on whether Japanese is hard to learn or not.
+But I hope that by viewing the language through a “big picture” lens and seeing that it’s often pretty easy, you can now approach it more confidently!

 And One More Thing...